Jazz Johnson: College career

-Due to NCAA regulations, Johnson redshirted the 2017-18 season, practicing with his teammates as Nevada reached the Sweet 16.
+Due to NCAA regulations, Johnson redshirted the 2017–18 season, practicing with his teammates as Nevada reached the Sweet 16.
 Coming into his junior season, he was tasked with replacing Kendall Stephens.
 He missed one game with a shoulder injury.
 Johnson averaged 11 points, 1.8 rebounds and 1.5 assists per game and was named Mountain West Sixth Man of the Year.
 After the season, Johnson underwent shoulder surgery and entered the transfer portal after coach Musselman left for Arkansas.
 He ultimately opted to return to Nevada.
-On January 4, 2020, Johnson posted career highs in points (34), rebounds (seven), and three pointers (8-of-12) while contributing two assists in an 83-66 victory over Boise State.
+On January 4, 2020, Johnson posted career highs in points (34), rebounds (seven), and three pointers (8-of-12) while contributing two assists in an 83–66 victory over Boise State.
 As a senior, Johnson averaged 15.9 points, 3.3 rebounds, and 2.0 assists per game, shooting 41.7 percent from behind the arc.
 He was named to the Second Team All-Mountain West by the coaches.
 Johnson scored 1,563 points in his career and made 256 three-pointers.

 Professional career

 On July 29, 2020, Johnson signed his first professional contract with Pallacanestro Cantù of the Italian Serie A. In his debut against Virtus Bologna on September 27, Johnson scored 12 points in an 84–65 loss.
 He scored a season-high 26 points against Pallacanestro Brescia.
 Johnson averaged 10.9 points, 2.8 assists and 2.0 rebounds per game, shooting 42.1 percent from the field.

 On August 5, 2021, he signed with Pistoia Basket 2000 of the Serie A2.
 During the first two phases of the championship, he played 16 games averaging 18.6 points, 2.2 assists and 2.7 rebounds per game while shooting 46.4% (39-for-84) on three-point shots.
 The team finished third in its group and clinched a playoff berth.
 During the postseason, Johnson averaged 16.1 points, 2.6 assists and 2.7 rebounds in 10 games.

 His experience in the Italian Serie A2 continued with Rinascita Basket Rimini after he signed for the 2022–23 season.

+On July 2, 2025, he signed with Pistoia Basket 2000 of the Italian Serie A2.